affilirator/thekitchen-pot/src/content/blog/how-to-clean-ceramic-pan.md

 While it boils down to personal preference, the ceramic cookware is better than Teflon-coated cookware.
 However, this will vary depending on preferences, needs, and budget.

-_**If you're wondering which cookware is better [between ceramic and stainless steel, then this guide](https://thekitchenpot.com/stainless-steel-vs-ceramic-cookware/) will offer useful insights**_
+***If you’re wondering which cookware is better [between ceramic and stainless steel, then this guide](https://thekitchenpot.com/blog/stainless-steel-vs-ceramic-cookware//) will offer useful insights***

-## How to Clean Ceramic Pan - The Bottom Line
+## How to Clean Ceramic Pan – The Bottom Line

 You recently bought the best ceramic cookware set but you have no idea how to clean ceramic pan.
 Well, you shouldn’t worry since this guide will offer simple-to-follow cleaning steps that you can apply at the comfort of your kitchen.